 A: Courses offered via the Internet generally do not require on-campus visits.
 However, some online classes require minimal on-campus visits.
 In this case, meeting days and times are noted in the University’s online schedule of classes.

-A: To participate in online programs students will need a computer system with current specifications.
+To participate in online programs students will need a computer system with current specifications.
 Students are encouraged to visit their distance learning program information/website for recommended system requirements as hardware and software requirements vary by program.
-The Blackboard Support website at http://blackboard.uc.edu/support/ also provides additional assistance regarding system requirements.
+The Blackboard Support website provides additional assistance regarding system requirements.
+Distance learners may purchase UC-licensed software through the UC Bookstore Computer Department.

 Minimum Hardware (PC)